kkovati/Price_Predictor_Neural_Network/README.md

 ### Model

 Multiple models are trained and tested concurrently to find an optimal model structure for the problem.
-The models are using special Inception and ConvGRU layers described below. https://github.com/kkovati/Price_Predictor_Neural_Network/blob/master/predictor/models
+The models are using special Inception and ConvGRU layers described below.<br/>
+https://github.com/kkovati/Price_Predictor_Neural_Network/blob/master/predictor/models

 **Inception layer**